Slow Cooker Pork Tenderloin

 Recipe Tips

-- You could add some potatoes, onions, and carrots in with the pork tenderloin
+• You could add some potatoes, onions, and carrots to the pork tenderloin

-- Whisking in a little cornstarch to the sauce and it becomes a delicious silky gravy.
+• Whisking in a little cornstarch to the sauce, it becomes a delicious, silky gravy.
 Poured over my Garlic Roasted Mashed Potatoes is fantastic!

 Slow Cooker Pork Tenderloin